Hannah Bebar: Club career

-Bay FC
+Bay FC announced on February 7, 2025, that they had signed Bebar to her first professional contract on a three-year deal.
+She made her professional debut on March 22, replacing Dorian Bailey as a second-half substitute in a 2–0 win over Racing Louisville.
+After completing her master's degree at Duke, she made her next appearance and first professional start in a 2–2 draw with the Houston Dash on May 24.
+She finished her rookie season with 17 appearances.

-Bay FC announced on February 7, 2025, that they had signed Bebar to her first professional contract, signing her to a three-year deal.
-On March 22, she made her professional debut as a substitute for Dorian Bailey during a 2–0 win against Racing Louisville.
-After completing her master's degree at Duke, she made her second appearance and first start in a 2–2 draw on May 24.
+The following season, Bay's new head coach Emma Coates named Bebar and Claire Hutton as vice captains alongside captain Sydney Collins.
+On August 1, 2026, she scored her first professional goal from the top of the box against the Seattle Reign; she also had a tying assist in the match, but Bay lost 3–2.

 International career

 Bebar was first called up to the United States youth national team at the under-15 level in 2016.
 She helped the United States win the 2018 CONCACAF Women's U-17 Championship, scoring in a 3–2 victory over Mexico in the final.
 She appeared in all 3 games (2 starts) at the 2018 FIFA U-17 Women's World Cup, where the United States did not make it out of group stage.
 She later appeared in friendlies at the under-20 and under-23 levels.

 Bebar received her first senior national team call-up as an injury replacement for Lynn Williams in January 2025.